FelixOnline/v2/content/articles/2011-2-27-video-games-just-arent-as-good-as-they-used-to-be.md

 subtitle: >
   They don't reward the player enough to sustain his/her attention
 date: "2011-02-27 12:36:02 +0000"

 # Attributes from Felix Online V1
 id: "901"
 old_path: /comment/901/video-games-just-arent-as-good-as-they-used-to-be
 aliases:
  - /comment/901/video-games-just-arent-as-good-as-they-used-to-be
+imported: true
+comments:
+ - Why i agree with the title i do not agree with your explanation The audience has considerably widened The people that would try that same level over and over still exists but due to the rise of casual gaming there now is a majority of players that do not have the eagerness to do so In fact current games are overrewarding not underrewarding compared to older games You get a crown just for buying the game so to say You dont have to be good you get you gold anyway This is so the majority of gamers feel they accomplished something To oldskool gamers the challenges involved may seem ridiculously low but its just a new audience nowadays the casual gamer does NOT want to wait or retry or work hard for his rewards the industry just caters to that need its like hollywood vs artfilm there are good movies more then ever in fact  the problem is just that most films are made for most people not for the enthusiastcinemafreak people want it people get it

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true